 No matter how you look at it, palm oil is an incredibly dastardly plant product.
-Sneaking its way into nearly every consumer good you can imagine, the palm oil industry has a net worth of over $44 billion dollars.
-As you can imagine, this hefty pay out has not exactly fostered an industry that is particularly responsible or even ethical.
+Sneaking its way into nearly every consumer good you can imagine, the palm oil industry has a net worth of over $61 billion dollars.
+As you can imagine, this hefty payout has not exactly fostered an industry that is particularly responsible or even ethical.

 So, as you can see, we have a serious problem on our hands, but thanks to the action of animal, environmental, and human rights organizations, many corporations have made a commitment to clean up their palm oil supply chains.
 The Roundtable for Sustainable Palm Oil (RSPO) has set a number of guidelines and standards for corporations to follow to ensure that the palm oil they purchase for their products is grown in a sustainable, ethical manner.
 These guidelines include measures to prevent deforestation and improve transparency along the supply chain: basically, corporations can no longer pretend they “do not know” that their palm oil came from a field that was illegally cleared and harvested with the help of child laborers, etc. (as crazy as that sounds).
-Whether or not these improvements will make a significant change in the dirty palm business is still yet to be seen.
-However, most corporations that signed on with the RSPO have made pledges to make their supply chains 100 percent sustainable by 2015, so fingers crossed!
+Unfortunately, a recent Greenpeace International report, Burning down the house, revealed that RSPO companies have sourced their palm oil from producers that are tied to the fires in Indonesia.

 Until that wonderful day when palm oil gets off the environmental black-list, there are a few simple things you can do to make sure the products you buy are not unintentionally funding deforestation and other terrible unethical crimes.

-So, take a deep breathe and get ready to kick palm oil out of your life!
+So, take a deep breath and get ready to kick palm oil out of your life!

 1. Get Educated